somecallmejosh/joshua-briley-site/site/content/post/a-life-of-gratitude.md

 imageLink: aDYBhg-4htc
 imageAttribute: 'https://unsplash.com/@alesme'
 ---
 I spent an entire year looking for reasons to be grateful.
+I called it "One Year of Gratitude."
+Every day, I woke up and began brainstorming reasons to be grateful.
+I'd then share my gratitude over at Medium.com.
 It was an active process of searching for happiness or contentment or something other than my default state of ho-hum.
 And it worked.
 Not only did my general health and well-being improve, but things around me also started to shape up.
 My career took a big step forward, and our finances improved.
 Lots of things began to _happen_ for me... sort of.

 I wondered if gratitude was responsible for these changes.
 Was I fooling myself?
 Had my situation actually improved, or was I merely more content with things as they were.
 Looking back on that year, I believe it was a little of both.
 Yes, I was tricking myself into thinking my situation was better than I thought it was.
 And it worked.
 Things were running the same course they had been for a while.
 But, I sure felt better about things.